l3af-project/l3af-arch/dev_environment/setup_dev_env_linux_vm.md

 # Trying out L3AF

-1. Edit `config.yaml` to point to the [source code](https://github.com/l3af-project/l3afd) on your host machine.
-This code will be mounted by the virtual machine.
-Additionally, you may modify the default ports used on the host to access services on the virtual machine.
-   (Note, however, that this document will refer to the default ports.)

-2. log into the Linux virtual machine, and run "sudo -i" to change to the root user.
+1. log into the Linux virtual machine, and run "sudo -i" to change to the root user.

-3. Run the script setup_dev_env_linux_vm.sh
+2. Run the script setup_dev_env_linux_vm.sh

-4. Run the script start_test_servers.sh

 Now go back to the [README.md](README.md) for the host to configure L3AFD to execute sample eBPF programs.